Cristian Pustai: Pandurii Târgu Jiu

 In January 2013, Pustai took over Pandurii Târgu Jiu.
 At the end of 2012–13 season, Pandurii finished as Liga I runner-up for the first time in the history, becoming the vice-champion of Romania, and qualified for the first time in Europa League.
 Starting its European adventure from the second qualifying round, Pandurii qualified in the group stage after surprisingly eliminating Sporting Braga with 2–0, after the pandurs were defeated with 0–1.
 In the group stage, Pandurii failed to win any match, drawing twice with Paços de Ferreira and losing against Fiorentina and Dnipro Dnipropetrovsk.
 In the championship, Pandurii failed to maintain its position between the first squads, and after a poor series of results which led the team to fall to the sixth place, Pustai resigned from his duties on 23 April 2014.

 ASA Târgu Mureș

 On 30 September 2014, he signed a contract with ASA Târgu Mureș.
 He was sacked on 29 December 2014.

 Rapid București

 On 8 January 2015, he was announced as the new head coach of Rapid București.
 His objective was to save the team from its precarious position, the 18th in Liga I. He was however sacked on 14 April 2015 due to poor results.
 He was replaced by Cristiano Bergodi.

+On 16 July 2024, agent Bogdan Apostu announced that Cristian Pustai will become the new coach of CS Gloria Bistrița-Năsăud.